syam83362/next.js_practice/learning/learnings.md

 ## Data Fetching

 we fetch the data in the server side and that will help us render the code in the server side that helps user interface clean and great

+## caching the data

+the caching will helps us save preloaded content into the cache and show the user that chace data, this will helps us in performance the default caching is available in fetch funtion
+# fetch caching

+fetch(url, chace:'no-store') or fetch(url, next:{revalidate:10})

+the first will not store the cache and second one will reloads for every 10 seconds

+# static rendering static site generation

+the static rendering will renders at build time and servers the same page on every request

+# dynamic rendering

+render at request time

+this is all dependent at the fetch if we use fetch and do not explicitly mention the caching it will become the static page and if mention the chace it will become the dynamic rendering page.

+# commands to build and run for production

+npm run build - for building the application npm start - for starting the production application